jswajsberg/rigarchitect-backend/README.md

 - Review the application logs for debugging information

 ## 🔄 Version History

+- **0.0.2-SNAPSHOT** - Current development version
+  - **NEW**: Guest mode for anonymous users
+  - **NEW**: Guest session management with automatic cleanup
+  - **NEW**: Guest build persistence with JSONB storage
+  - **NEW**: Guest-to-user data migration functionality
+  - Enhanced API documentation with guest endpoints
+  - Updated database schema with guest tables

 - **0.0.1-SNAPSHOT** - Initial development version
   - Basic user management and authentication